astroray/UElixir/README.md

         - channel.ex : manages user groups.
         - listener.ex : handles TCP packet and message.
         - message.ex : represents the message from clients to the server.
-        - reponse.ex : represents the response from the server to clients.
+        - response.ex : represents the response from the server to clients.
     - application.ex : application entry to supervise other modules.
     - database.ex : [Ecto](https://hexdocs.pm/ecto/Ecto.html) repository to MySQL.
     - u_elixir.ex : represents the server.